raheekhandigitalai/WDIOStarterProject-Modified/README.md

 ## WebDriverIo Capabilities

-To run the same test based on diffrent number of configurations and properties,one have to add new element under capabilities array in
+To run the same test based on diffrent number of configurations and properties, one have to add new element under capabilities array in
 **andriod.conf.js** or **iOS.conf.js**.

 **andriod.conf.js/iOS.conf.js**: